 What Are the 2 components of NIJ Ballistic-Resistant Body Armor Standards and Testing Program?

-Keeping things simple, the program’s creation by the NIJ set forth standards in the performance of ballistic body armor.
+Keeping things simple, the program’s creation by the NIJ set forth standards in performing ballistic body armor.

-To ensure performance standards are set, the NIJ created a testing procedure to validate a manufacturer’s claim.
+To ensure they set performance standards, the NIJ created a testing procedure to validate a manufacturer’s claim.